Joyce Jonathan: Career

 Her second album, Caractère, was released in June 2013, including the single Ça ira.
 She was nominated at the NRJ Music Awards for best female singer and best song.

-In late 2014 she became a contestant on the fifth season of TF1's Danse avec les Stars.

 Joyce Jonathan released her song "Le Bonheur" in September 2015.
 It is the first single of her 3rd album, Une place pour moi, which was released on 5 February 2016.

 On 4 May 2018, Joyce Jonathan released her single "On", which is also a track on her album of the same name, which was released in October 2018.

 In May 2021, Jonathan began releasing singles in anticipation of her sixth studio album, Les p'tites jolies choses.
-The complete album was released on March 25, 2022 and has two parts.
+The complete album was released on 25 March 2022 and has two parts.
 The first, part "A" has 12 songs with a more pop style and includes the titular song and others such as "À la vie comme à la mort" with Jason Mraz.
 Part "B," also titled Toi et moi, has six songs with more jazz influence and was co-written and co-produced with Ibrahim Maalouf.

+In 2024, she participated in season 5 of the Chinese variety show Sisters Who Make Waves / Ride the wind 2024, featuring 36 female celebrities aging from 29 to 54, from different sectors of the entertainment industry, including singers, actors, dancers, etc. Jonathan was one of the 7 foreign participants.
+And she is only foreign player in a team with 12 members.

 Personal life

-Jonathan gave birth to her first child, a daughter named Giùlia, on 2 November 2020.
+Jonathan gave birth to her first child, a daughter named Ghjulia, on 2 November 2020.
 She has not, however, revealed the full identity of the father, who is originally from Corsica.

+When they were both attending the École alsacienne, she had a relationship with politician and former Prime Minister Gabriel Attal, but Jonathan said that the relationship was merely "a joke between us" and "a playtime crush".

+In 2024, she was invited to participate in Mango TV’s self-produced music competition variety show——"Chengfeng 2024".